X-Quirk/Suketchi/README.md

 # Suketchi
-Suketchi is a virtual sketching program which allows the user to draw on his webcam via hand detection
+Suketchi is a virtual sketching program which allows the user to draw on his webcam via hand detection \n This won't require the use of graphic tablets or drawing pads.
 # Tech Stack
- * Python
  * OpenCV
- * mediapipe
+ * Mediapipe
 # How to use